ITI/pcesbld/docs/xlsxPCES.md

 ##### start, finish

-Choices a modeler has when starting an execution thread include specification of the characteristics of the message that is carried through the thread.
+Choices a modeler has when starting an execution thread from within the model include specification of the characteristics of the message that is carried through the thread.
 Those specifications include the initial message type, the size (in bytes) of the data frame that carries the message, and the size (in bytes) of the data packet being processed.
 These selections are found in the columns labeled 'msg type', 'pcktlen', and 'msglen', respectively.
 One may also specify a non-zero start time for executing the function, in the 'start time' column.
 A blank cell is permitted, and is interpreted as 0.0 .
 With an eye towards user extensions of the default start function methods, the start parameters include a string parameter 'data', which can carry whatever information that extension requires, provided it is serialized into string form and can be deserialized by the extension code.
 The boolean 'trace' column, when True, includes information about the start function execution in the output trace.
 If the user wishes to tag the function as member of one or more user-defined 'groups', they put the names of those groups in the 'groups' column.
 We could make that same observation for every one of the function classes to follow, but that would be overly redundant and we'll skip.
 We will show the group column in each case as a silent reminder.

 Figure 8 illustrates the fields for rows describing start functions, where the precise function is identified by its CmpPtn name and function label, and the other parameters just described are also given.